 Fishing

 Our goal as Guardians is to ensure that fishing in the Fiordland Marine Area can be enjoyed by many generations to come.
 All fishers share responsibility for conserving the area’s valuable fisheries and protecting its unique marine environment.
+We encourage you to fish for a feed, not for the freezer.
+Take only what you need for a fresh meal for yourself and your family.

 Rec-couples-Breaksea-MPI